dronir/SpotifyControl/README.md

-# SpotifyControl.scpt - Control Spotify in OS X Terminal
+# SpotifyControl - Control Spotify at OS X Terminal

 This is a AppleScript for controlling Spotify through Terminal.app.